Why Is the Internet Obsessed With Ahegao (That Weird O-Face)?

 This Stuff Is NSFW (Don't Say We Didn't Warn You)

-While some of ahegao content is perfectly innocent (cartoonish depictions of girls rolling their eyes and sticking their tongues out) much of it is X-rated.
-The last thing you want is to share your screen during a Zoom meeting, only for your coworkers to see a bunch of open tabs for your ahegao fetish.
+While some of the ahegao content is perfectly innocent (cartoonish depictions of girls rolling their eyes and sticking their tongues out), much of it is X-rated.
+The last thing you want is to share your screen during a Zoom meeting, only for your coworkers to see a bunch of open tabs for your hentai anime and ahegao fetish.